-Any of our intellectual property rights could be challenged or invalidated despite measures we take to obtain patent and other intellectual property protection with respect to our product candidates and proprietary technology.
-For example, if we were to initiate legal proceedings against a third-party to enforce a patent covering one of our product candidates, the defendant could counterclaim that our patent is invalid and/or unenforceable.
-In patent litigation in the U.S. and in some other jurisdictions, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
-Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, for example, lack of novelty, obviousness, broken priority, lack of written description, insufficient or non-enablement.
-Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld material information from the USPTO or the applicable foreign counterpart, or made a misleading statement, during prosecution.
-A litigant or the USPTO itself could challenge our patents on this basis even if we believe that we have conducted our patent prosecution in accordance with the duty of candor and in good faith.
-The outcome following such a challenge is unpredictable.
+For example, if we were to initiate legal proceedings against a third-party to enforce a patent covering one of our product candidates or future products, the defendant could defend or counterclaim that our patent is invalid and/or unenforceable.
+In patent litigation in the U.S. and in some other jurisdictions, foreign countries, defendant defenses and counterclaims alleging invalidity and/or unenforceability are commonplace.
+Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, for example, lack of novelty, obviousness, broken patent ineligibility, loss of priority claims, lack of written description, insufficient or non-enablement, lack of enablement.
+Grounds for an assertion of unenforceability could be an allegation that someone connected with prosecution of the patent withheld material information from the USPTO or the applicable foreign counterpart where such a duty to disclose exists, or made a misleading statement, during prosecution.
+A litigant For example, administrative proceedings such as derivation proceedings, entitlement proceedings, ex parte reexamination, inter partes review, postgrant review, or opposition proceedings, provoked by third parties or initiated by the USPTO itself could or any foreign patent authority may be used to challenge inventorship, ownership, claim scope, or validity of our patents or a patent of our licensor.
+An unfavorable outcome in any of these proceedings could require us to cease using the related technology or to attempt to license rights to it from the prevailing party.
+Our business could be harmed if the prevailing party does not offer us a license on this basis commercially reasonable terms, if any license is offered at all.
+Litigation or administrative proceedings may fail and, even if we believe that we have conducted successful, may result in substantial costs and distract our patent prosecution in accordance with the duty of candor management and in good faith.
+The outcome following such a challenge is unpredictable. other employees.

-With respect to challenges to the validity of our patents, for example, there might be invalidating prior art, of which we and the patent examiner were unaware during prosecution.
+With respect to challenges to the validity of our patents or the patents of our licensors, for example, there might be invalidating prior art of which we and the patent examiner were unaware during prosecution.
 If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on a product candidate.
-Even if a defendant does not prevail on a legal assertion of invalidity and/or unenforceability, our patent claims may be construed in a manner that would limit our ability to enforce such claims against the defendant and others.
+As another example, a litigant or the USPTO itself could challenge our patents on this basis even if we believe that we have conducted our patent prosecution in accordance with the duty of candor and in good faith.
+The outcome following such challenges is unpredictable.
+Even if a defendant challenger does not prevail, on a legal assertion of invalidity and/or unenforceability, our patent claims may be construed in a manner that would limit our ability to enforce such claims against the defendant challenger and others.
 The cost of defending such a challenge, particularly in a foreign jurisdiction, and any resulting loss of patent protection could have a material adverse impact on one or more of our product candidates and our business.